 If you definitely do have ADHD but the symptoms are fairly mild, you may be able to treat them with binaural beats.
 However, if the symptoms are more serious then perhaps a combination of the two will be a more appropriate solution.

-If you haven't been diagnosed but think you are a mild sufferer, or been told you might have ADHD – which is common for adults who weren't diagnosed in childhood – you will want to try some of the recommendations below to see how you get on.
+If you haven't been diagnosed but think you are a mild sufferer, or have been told that you might have ADHD – which is common for adults who weren't diagnosed in childhood – you will want to try some of the recommendations below to see how you get on.

 Enhancing your treatment with binaural beats can be a positive thing, but for those with severe symptoms it is best to first consult your physician.